1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

             GHCi> response = httpLBS "http://news.ycombinator.com"
             GHCi> response -- ALOT OF OUTPUT
             ```
-       8. HTTP codes 200 OK—The request was successful.301 Moved Permanently—The resource being requested has moved.404 Not Found—The resource is missing.
+       8. HTTP codes 200 OK—The request was successful.
+          1. 301 Moved Permanently—The resource being requested has moved.
+          2. 404 Not Found—The resource is missing.
        9. Network.HTTP.Simple contains the function getResponseStatusCode that gives you the status of your response. `getResponseStatusCode :: Response a -> Int`
-          1. Method A: With *Functor <$>* allows you to take a pure function and put it in a context.
+          3. Method A: With *Functor <$>* allows you to take a pure function and put it in a context.
                 ```
                     GHCi> getResponseStatusCode <$> response
                     200
                     -- because
                     GHCi> :t getResponseStatusCode <$> responsegetResponseStatusCode <$> response:: Control.Monad.IO.Class.MonadIO f => f Int
                 ```
-          2. Method B: Alternative assign response by using <- rather than = like do-notation to allow you to treat a value in a context as though it were a pure value
+          4. Method B: Alternative assign response by using <- rather than = like do-notation to allow you to treat a value in a context as though it were a pure value
                 ```
                     GHCi> response <- httpLBS "http://news.ycombinator.com"
                     GHCi> getResponseStatusCode response
                     200
                 ```
-          3. Quick check 39.2 There’s also a getResponseHeader function.
+          5. Quick check 39.2 There’s also a getResponseHeader function.
 Ans : Replace `getResponseStatusCode` with `getResponseHeader` for Method A and B
        10. Your request to the API requires you to
            1. Add your token to the header.
            2. Specify the host and path for your request.